snemarch/treeshift/doc/design.md

 # Design considerations for TreeShift

 The coding challenge seems pretty straightforward at first, but with some subtleties.
-In a normal development situation, I would ask questions about expected data sizes, tree width and depth, et cetera – but for the challenge, I believe it's appropriate to choose some constraints based on (documented) assumptions, of course with some notes on alternatives for other magnitudes of data.
+In a normal development situation, I would ask questions about expected data sizes, tree width and depth, etc — but for the challenge, I believe it's appropriate to choose some constraints based on (documented) assumptions, of course with some notes on alternatives for other magnitudes of data.

 ## Data structure

-The assignment mentions "*We have a root node (only one)*", but requirement #3 specifices each node must record "*who is the root node*".
+The assignment mentions "*We have a root node (only one)*", but requirement #3 specifies that each node must record "*who is the root node*".
 I'm choosing to interpret this as the data structure being a collection of directed acyclic graphs, rather than a single huge tree.
-This affects the solution - e.g. it would infeasible to construct an entire in-memory graph of one huge tree before serving it to the client, but it's a realistic scenario if we're dealing with a multitude of largeish trees.
+This affects the solution — e.g. it would infeasible to construct an entire in-memory graph of one huge tree before serving it to the client, but it's a realistic scenario if we're dealing with a multitude of largish trees.
 Also, depicting a large company with several business units and geographical locations as a forest seems reasonable.

 ## Persistence

 I'm choosing [PostgreSQL](https://spring.io/projects/spring-boot) as persistence layer.
 A relational database might not be the best fit for a DAG, but it works, and I have experience with it.
-It has some implications on performance - it's not easy to scale a relational database horizontally, manual sharding strategies easily become complex and hard to maintain.
-And by choosing a database, most of the processing will be done in SQL queries instead of application code.
+It has some implications on performance — it's not easy to scale a relational database horizontally, manual sharding strategies easily become complex and hard to maintain.
+Also, by choosing a database, most of the processing will be done in SQL queries instead of application code.
 The advantages are that PostgreSQL is battle-tested, performs decently, and that SQL is a well-known language.